How to Set Sales Targets Without Historical Data: A Step-by-Step Guide for New Founders

 The answers to these questions will help you set targets.
 For example, if a salesperson makes 50 calls per day and closes 2% of the sales, they can get around one customer each day.
 Then multiply this by the number of your team.

-Record Costs and Profits: Sales goals should be related to financial objectives.
+Step 3: Align Sales Targets With Costs and Profit Goals: Sales goals should be related to financial objectives.
 What is the product's average cost?
 How much revenue are you expecting?

 Make sure that your goals are going to help you to turn into profit or at least prevent losses.

-Mistakes to Avoid While Making Sales Targets for Your Company
+Common Mistakes to Avoid When You Set Sales Targets for the First Time

 When defining how to set sales targets without previous data, it is possible to make mistakes.
 Avoid them.